 Naturally, any business attempts to use customer data whenever and wherever it comes from.
 Finding the correct ratio for collecting and using zero, first, second, and third-party data is essential for the company's well-being in the changing marketing and advertising era.

-As businesses work on mastering user tracking without cookies, it becomes evident that relying on zero and first-party data is the right approach.
-Using server-side tracking is the simplest way to cope with the depreciation of third-party cookies while getting the most of the data you gather.
+As businesses work on mastering user tracking without cookies, it becomes clear that relying on zero- and first-party data is the right approach.
+Zero-party data vs first-party data debate matters less than how well you combine the two, and using server-side tracking is one of the simplest ways to make the most of both while coping with the deprecation of third-party cookies.

 Don’t hesitate to contact Stape support.
 We will answer your questions and resolve any issues you might be experiencing as quickly as possible.